-It takes seconds to learn how to play roulette, but the classic casino table game has hidden depths if you’re willing to look beyond the reds and blacks, croupier catchphrases and Hollywood theatre.
+It only takes a few seconds to figure out how to play roulette, but this classic casino game has hidden depths if you’re willing to look beyond the reds, blacks and lucky numbers.

 The aim of roulette is to pick the winning number by predicting where a roulette ball settles on a roulette wheel.
 Where blackjack uses playing cards which are shuffled to create randomness, roulette uses a rotating wheel full of numbers, and a ball which zooms down a track in the opposite direction, making it impossible to predict where it’ll land.